rhaeyx/social-automation/readme.md

 - Track status and time stamps of posts/messages

 ## Instagram
-- Follow any relevant accounts
+- Follow any relevant accounts //
+- Search general hashtags or conference hashtags //
+- Reply on photos or direct message to accounts that used the hashtag //
 - Direct message the account owners
-- Search general hashtags or conference hashtags
-- Reply on photos or direct message to accounts that used the hashtag
 - Track status and time stamps of posts/messages

 ## Facebook